 SC12 reviewed a paper analyzing a management option to limit bigeye catches on purse seine vessels to assist the recovery of the bigeye tuna stock in the WCPO (WCPFC-SC12-2016/MI-WP-09), and while SC12 considered this work interesting it noted some methodological shortcomings and the need of taking into account spatial considerations in the analysis.
 SC12 also was informed about additional options considered by some CCMs (e.g., the introduction of FAD charges to manage FAD usage in PNA waters) to achieve this same objective.
 SC12 recommends that WCPFC13 note that there are various options to limit bigeye catches on purse seine vessels when considering additional management measures for rebuilding the bigeye tuna stock within the WCPO.

 SC12 discussed the request from WCPFC12 to provide comments and/or recommendations to the Commission on proposals from CCMs that wish to claim exemption from the 2017 high seas FAD closure on the basis of footnote 5 of CMM 2015-01.
 SC12 was informed that the EU would be requesting such an exemption on the basis of the 2015 bigeye catch in the purse-seine fishery according to WCPFC-SC12-2016/SC12-MI-IP-06.
 Nevertheless, SC12 noted that the present CMM is unclear as to how this exemption is to be applied as it does not specify a time period over which the drop in bigeye bycatch to the 55% level of 2010-12 needs to be sustained.
-SC12 noted comments that the exemption should only apply where there has been a sustained drop in bigeye bycatch (e.g. the exemption should apply in 2017 only to those purse seine fleets with an average bigeye catch for 2014 and 2015 that is reduced to no more than 55% of their average for 2010 to 2012) and a fleet should not continue to be exempted if its bigeye bycatch is not maintained at the 55% level or less.
+SC12 also noted a comment from one CCM that the exemption should only apply where there has been a sustained drop in bigeye bycatch (e.g. the exemption should apply in 2017 only to those purse seine fleets with an average bigeye catch for 2014 and 2015 that is reduced to no more than 55% of their average for 2010 to 2012) and a fleet should not continue to be exempted if its bigeye bycatch is not maintained at the 55% level or less.
 SC12 recommends that WCPFC13 take note of these comments.

 [EU TO DRAFT NEW TEXT FOR YELLOW SECTION ABOVE - INSERT HERE]